garcia-sonia/walkies-knocklyon/README.md

   - Fix: Using the same color palette of the website I used a different font color (white and orange) depending on the background color (white over orange and green and orange over white).

 4. Intended outcome: Center the About us section image in its div
-  - Bug: The div containing the image floats right and the image itself was not centered in the div.
+  - Issue: The div containing the image floats right and the image itself was not centered in the div.
 The align-items and text-align attributes were not achieving the desired outcome.
   - Fix: I found the answer in the "Love Running" project provided by the Code Institue and achieved the desired result by setting the margin: 0 auto.

 5. Intended outcome: Website elements optimised scaling depeding on browser's settings.